MWillis10231/e-commerce-app/README.md

 ## Known issues

-* Filters only work on the search function (an issue with my routing)
 * Editing your profile does nothing at present
 * It's not at all optimised for mobile (just like real Amazon)

 ## Planned Improvements:

 * More data validation
-* A logo (design in progress)
-* A nicer looking rating system with stars
-* More unique / personalised products (even if we use fewer)
 * Better sign-up system - maybe with email verification
 * Option to enter an "address" for delivery
 * SWAGGER API documentation (partially implemented)